ImagingInformatics/machine-learning/Documentation/HOWTO-3.md

 Purpose:
 WHat is this Docker for.
-Is is a premade ML development environmnet?
+Is is a premade ML development environment?
 A turnkey demo?

 Hardware Requirement:
 If your Docker requires a minimum amount of RAM or a base GPU, this would be the place to call this out.

-Software Requiremnt:
+Software Requirement:
 Any software expectations beyond those covered in HOWTO-1 (or installed in teh Docker itself) should be called out here

-Dataset reccomenddations:
+Dataset recommendation:
 Submitters should also point users to any needed image sets to train or run their Docker.
-At present SiiM has very limited availablity of annotated and curated image sets.
+At present SiiM has very limited availability of annotated and curated image sets.

-Runtime Instrutions:
+Runtime Instructions:
 This is where you would define the DOcker command line syntax as well as any instructions to run apps within the Docker